gatling/frontline-doc/content/reference/current/installation/manual/index.md

 {{< alert warning >}}
 - As of Cassandra 3, JDK 11 support is flagged as experimental.
 - As a consequence, we only support running Cassandra with JDK 8.
-- JDK 11 support is limited to FrontLine server and Gatling injectors only.
+- JDK 11 support is limited to Gatling Enterprise server and Gatling injectors only.
 {{< /alert >}}

 ## Linux

 {{< alert warning >}}
-- FrontLine and injectors are intended to be running on Linux 64 bits.
+- the Gatling Enterprise server and the Gatling injectors are intended to be running on Linux 64 bits.
 - Injectors are intended to run on Kernel >= 3.10.
 - It's possible to use OSX as a development environment.
 - Windows and Unix platforms such Solaris or AIX are not supported.
 {{< /alert >}}

-As FrontLine is about duration measurement and logging events in time, we advice that:
+As Gatling Enterprise is about duration measurement and logging events in time, we advice that:

 * your system clock is properly synchronized from an NTP server
 * you disable power saving Linux features, so clock source doesn't actually shift and stays monotonic